boisalai/de-zoomcamp-2023/week1.md

 * What is Terraform?
   * [Terraform](https://www.terraform.io/) is a tool for build, change, and destroy infrastructure.
-  * Ppen-source tool by HashiCorp, used for provisioning infrastructure resources.
+  * Open-source tool by HashiCorp, used for provisioning infrastructure resources.
   * Supports DevOps best practices for change management.
   * Managing configuration files in source control to maintain an ideal provisioning state for testing and production environments.